craftcms/cms/docs/config-settings.md

 Any custom ASCII character mappings.

-This array is merged into the default mapping array in [StringHelper::getAsciiCharMap()](https://docs.craftcms.com/api/v2/helpers/StringHelper.html#getAsciiCharMap-detail).
+This array is merged into the default mapping array in <api:Craft\StringHelper::getAsciiCharMap()>.

 The keys should be the HTML decimal code equivalent of the character to search for and the value is the ASCII character used for swapping.